Goatman13/xefu/Configs/readme.md

 ## Custom Configs
 These are configs created or copied from another game.
+For more details on any game, see [the Original Xbox games compatibility list](https://consolemods.org/wiki/Xbox_360:Original_Xbox_Games_Compatibility_List).

 | Filename     | Game Name                          | Game Config Used                             | Effect                                                                 | Credit              |
 |--------------|------------------------------------|----------------------------------------------|------------------------------------------------------------------------|---------------------|